albar965/littlenavmap-manual/src/en/NAVDATA.rst

    switch to ``Use Navigraph for all Features`` to overcome this limitation.

-Using the *fsAerodata* navdata update will mitigate or even remove all of the limitations above since it will synchronize the simulator scenery with the Navigraph database.
+Using the *fsAerodata* navdata update will remove many of the limitations above since it will synchronize the simulator scenery with the Navigraph database.